javifm86/hugo-site/content/blog/2020-06-17-buscar-en-hugo-con-lunr/index.en.md

 -   [Algolia][2]: It´s a service that provides a set of tools that simplify the process of making and integrating a full search experience into our sites and applications.
 It has **an automated crawler to extract content from web sites**.
     It´s a third party service which allows the integration on a static site easily, we just have to use the provided API in front.
-    Algolia is used in a lot of different sites but I decided I didn´t want to use a third party service.
+    Algolia is used in a lot of different sites but I decided I didn't want to use a third party service.

 -   [Lunr][3]: Lunr.js is a small, full-text search library for use in the browser.
 It indexes JSON documents and provides a